bibermann/just-kit/README.md

 The `setup` script will import and run the `pick` recipe in your `justfile` (eventually creating it).
 It will also create a `just-bash` symlink.

+If there is a `default-just-files.txt` file within your project, it will also try to find and import the respective files for you to already have them pre-selected when running the `pick` recipe.

 ### `just pick`

 The `pick` recipe (run with `just pick` from within your project tree)